 Publisher Compliance Checklist: How to Be a Good Rakuten Affiliate Network Member

 Like any healthy, vibrant community, there are benefits to belonging and there are expectations and guidelines to follow to maintain your membership in good standing.
-The benefits of belonging to our outstanding RAN community are many:
+The benefits of belonging to our outstanding community are many:

 - Association with the #1-ranked affiliate network for six years running